LinkedIn may not have the reach of Facebook or Twitter, but if you are in the B2B sector, it is an invaluable marketing tool.

 A LinkedIn group can be on any subject you want.
 Think of a group as a discussion area on a particular topic.
 Unlike a company page, Groups allow anybody to start and contribute to a discussion.
 This makes it a great way of building new contacts and nurturing a relationship with people.

 Depending on your business you might want to create a group where people can ask questions and discuss the particular area you operate in.
 If such a group already exists, you can start contributing to it.
-For example I have formed a Boagworld Group where people can discuss the challenges surrounding running a website.

 A lot of hidden potential